Regulatory, Pricing and Reimbursement

 8. How is compliance with regulations monitored and evaluated?
 Is the regulatory regime comparable with the U.S. Food and Drug Administration or the European Medicines Agency expectations and requirements?

-Pharmaceutical companies (the marketing authorization holders) must have in place a system for pharmacovigilance, register, monitor and report side effects.
+Pharmaceutical companies (the marketing authorization holders) must have in place a system for pharmacovigilance, and must register, monitor and report side effects.
 A marketing authorization holder (of medicinal products for humans) must submit all suspected adverse reactions to the EudraVigilance database.
 The companies must also submit regular periodic safety updates to the DKMA (the periodic safety updates must be submitted through the PSUR Repository).
+A pharmaceutical company must also appoint a qualified person responsible for pharmacovigilance.

 The DKMA maintains a register of reported adverse reactions, and must also report such adverse reactions to the EMA and other national authorities responsible for medicinal products in the other EU/EEA countries.
 Also, the DKMA must keep the marketing authorization holder informed.